What Is an SEO Audit?

 Stay in Google Search Console and head to the Coverage page in the Index tab.

-Here, you can gain insight into both coverage errors and also excluded pages, as well as seeing pages that are valid or that have warnings.
+Here, you can gain insight into both coverage errors and excluded pages and see pages that are valid or have warnings.

-If you see errors here, it means that there are issues that could be preventing your site from being crawled and indexed correctly — you need to address these issues ASAP.
+If you see errors here, it means that there are issues possibly preventing your site from being crawled and indexed correctly—you need to address these issues ASAP.

 Common errors include:

-- Pages that have a noindex attribute and that are submitted in a sitemap.
+- Pages that have a noindex attribute and are submitted in a sitemap

-- Pages blocked from being crawled in your robots.txt file but that are included in a sitemap.
+- Pages blocked from being crawled in your robots.txt file but are included in a sitemap

 If you see errors and have determined the cause, you need to clean these up.